A Linear Reconstruction Approach for Attribute Inference Attacks against Synthetic Data: Attribute Inference Attacks

 In this work, we introduce a new attribute inference attack under the Attribute Inference Privacy Game presented above.
 Our attack is based on linear reconstruction attacks, that we extended and adapt to specifically perform attribute inference on synthetic data.
 To the best of our knowledge, linear reconstruction attacks have not been previously studied in the context of synthetic data.

 Synthetic data aims to serve as a safe replacement for original data while retaining the statistical properties of the original dataset.
 Therefore, we should expect that statistical queries on the synthetic data are reasonably accurate, with low error compared to original data.
 Intuitively, this is what our attack exploits.
 Given the synthetic dataset and the quasi-identifiers of the records in the target dataset, the adversary generates a set of statistical queries that should be preserved by the synthetic data.
 The adversary then estimates the most likely vector of secret attributes by minimising the error between these statistical queries on synthetic and reconstructed data.
+Hence, we adapt the linear reconstruction attack approach originally presented by Dwork et al.~\cite{dwork2007price} in this work.

-Here, we adapt the linear reconstruction attack approach originally presented by Dwork et al.~\cite{dwork2007price}.
-Linear reconstruction attacks were first presented against data query systems that return noisy answers to queries made over a private dataset~\cite{dinur2003revealing}\footnote{While Dinur and Nissim did not explicitly restrict the attention to interactive data query systems, their attack as originally proposed assumes that the adversary is able to run queries over known sets of users (the \emph{row-naming} problem).
+\paragraph{Limitations of prior linear reconstruction approaches.} Linear reconstruction attacks were first presented against data query systems that return noisy answers to queries made over a private dataset~\cite{dinur2003revealing}\footnote{Dinur and Nissim did not explicitly restrict the attention to interactive data query systems.
+However, their attack as originally proposed assumes that the adversary is able to run queries over known sets of users (the \emph{row-naming} problem).
 While this assumption is realistic in the context of interactive systems (e.g. those supporting SQL), they do not show how the assumption can be met in context such as pre-defined statistics or synthetic data.}.
 These attacks require random subsets of users to be selected, as it can typically be done using a unique user identifier present in data query systems.
 To our knowledge, the only linear reconstruction attack in a non-interactive setting was proposed by Kasiviswanathan et al.~\cite{kasiviswanathan2013power}, who show that linear reconstruction attacks can theoretically be mounted using $k$-way marginals as well.
-By recognizing that one of the primary use cases of synthetic data is to preserve $k$-way marginals, we adapt and extend Kasiviswanathan et al.'s attack specifically for synthetic data.
+By recognizing that one of the primary use cases of synthetic data is to preserve $k$-way marginals, we adapt and extend Kasiviswanathan et al.’s attack specifically for synthetic data.